Cyberbullying: What is it and how to stop it

 - You can decide who can see your profile, send you direct messages or comment on your posts by adjusting your account privacy settings.

-- You can report hurtful comments, messages and photos and request they be removed.
+- You can report hurtful comments, messages, photos and videos and request they be removed.

 - Besides ‘unfriending’, you can completely block people to stop them from seeing your profile or contacting you.